murathanakay/React-Native-10layn.com/README.md

 # React-Native-10layn.com

-This is an Native App for 10layn.com with using
+This is a Native App for 10layn.com with using

 <a href="https://reactnative.dev/">React Native</a>